ibm-cloud-architecture/refarch-eda/docs/deployments/kafka/README.md

 * sendText.sh  Send a multiple lines message on mytopic topic- open this one in one terminal.
 * consumeMessage.sh  Connect to the topic to get messages. and this second in another terminal.

-### Considerations
+### Deployment considerations

-One major requirement to address which impacts kubernetes Kafka Services configuration and Kafka Broker server configuration is to assess remote access need: do we need to have applications not deployed on Kubernetes that should push or consume message to/from topics defined in the Kafka Brokers running in pods.
-Normally the answer should be yes as all deployments are Hybrid cloud per nature.
+One major requirement to address which impacts kubernetes Kafka Services configuration and Kafka Broker server configuration is to assess remote access need: do we need to have applications not deployed on Kubernetes that will publish and/or consume message to/from topics defined in the Kafka Brokers running in pods.
+Normally the answer should be yes as all deployments are hybrid cloud per nature.
 As the current client API is doing its own load balancing between brokers we will not be able to use ingress or dynamic node port allocation.

 Let explain by starting to review Java code to access brokers.
-The properties needed to access
+The properties needed to access is BOOTSTRAP_SERVERS:

 ```java
 public static String BOOTSTRAP_SERVERS = "172.16.40.133:32224,172.16.40.137:32224,172.16.40.135:32224";